airsonic/airsonic-docs/install/example/raspberrypi.md

 INFO: Deployment of web application archive /var/lib/tomcat8/webapps/airsonic.war has finished in 146,192 ms
 ```

-Airsonic should be running at [http://localhost:8080/airsonic](http://localhost:8080/airsonic) if installed locally, replace `localhost` with your server IP address if installed remotly.
+Airsonic should be running at [http://localhost:8080/airsonic](http://localhost:8080/airsonic) if installed locally, replace `localhost` with your server IP address if installed remotely.

 #### Set up a reverse proxy